wederstrandtd/wederstrandt-data-science-portfolio/Data_Visualization/README.md

 - Source artifact (`.Rmd`) for version-controlled analytical writing.
 - Rendered reports/papers (`.pdf`) for submission and review.
 - Standalone visual asset (`.png`) for slide or document reuse.

+## Portfolio Highlight
+This folder demonstrates the translation of analytical content into publication-ready visual deliverables, with an emphasis on readability and narrative coherence.